GoogleCloudPlatform/marketplace-tools/examples/saas-template/partner-integration/README.md

 ### Configure your test billing account
-To run the SaaS Test Framework, you must create a test billing account.
+To run the SaaS Test Tool, you must create a test billing account.
 Usage with this billing account is 100% discounted to prevent unexpected charges for testing.

 #### Create your billing account